 5. Lastly, what does your fertility doctor suggest?

-Taking your fertility doctor’s evaluation and advice before embarking on surrogacy journey is utterly important.
+Taking your fertility doctor’s evaluation and advice before embarking on a surrogacy journey is utterly important.

 Although gestational surrogacy is sometimes the best and only option for many infertile couples, it is not always feasible for everyone.